-The Employment Development Department (EDD) announces the availability of up \$100,000 of Wagner-Peyser 10 Percent Governor's Discretionary funds for the Campesino De California Outreach Grant - Radio Media (CCOG - R) Program Year 2021-22 (PY 21-22).
-The CCOG - R grant allows for the development and implementation of radio talk shows aimed at reaching domestic and foreign Migrant and Seasonal Farmworkers (MSFW) and their families to inform them about workforce programs and other community services available to them.
+The Employment Development Department (EDD) announces the availability of up \$100,000 of Wagner-Peyser 10 Percent Governor's Discretionary funds for the CCOG-R for PY 22-23.
+The CCOG-R grant is awarded to develop and implement radio talk shows aimed at reaching domestic and foreign Migrant and Seasonal Farmworkers (MSFW) and their families to provide timely information regarding various programs, benefits, and services offered through the EDD and their partners.